Description

 History

-Technical leaflet - Japanese ivy 'Variegata
+Technical details - Japanese ivy 'Variegata'

 Botanical information